 \subsection{Motivation}

-The motivation of this paper can be stated as follows: \begin{enumerate} \item The derivations in \cite{dabak, dabak2}, which are later summarized in \cite{levy}, do not yield asymptotically minimax robust (Neyman-Pearson) tests.
-This requires derivations and analysis, which lead to minimax robustness. \item The theoretical designs for the asymptotic case consider the NP formulations by default, probably because they result in simpler solutions \cite{dabak,moment}.
-However, by Chernoff \cite{chernoff}, it is well known that the NP tests have the worst error exponents.
+\begin{enumerate} \item The derivations in \cite{dabak, dabak2}, which are later summarized in \cite{levy}, do not yield asymptotically minimax robust Neyman-Pearson (NP) tests.
+This requires derivations and analysis, which lead to minimax robustness. \item The theoretical designs for the asymptotic case consider NP-formulations by default, probably because they result in simpler solutions \cite{dabak,moment}.
+However, by Chernoff \cite{chernoff}, it is well known that the NP-tests have the worst error exponents.
 Therefore, it is necessary to obtain the asymptotically minimax robust tests for the fastest decay rate of the error probability. \end{enumerate}